Clinical Pediatric Dentistry II

 Course Evaluation/Grading: Total Grade (100)

-Students are evaluated as follow:
+Students are evaluated in three areas:

 1. Clinical Evaluation 70%